Shankar7172/fileshare-y-1/README.md

 # try this link https://chintalanavaneeth.github.io/fileshare-y/

-I have also made an app version of it you can also download the apk Download app-debug.apk in your mobile..
+I have also made an app version of it you can also download the apk Download "#app-debug.apk" in your mobile..

 #process
 1. upload a file